-Perfluoroalkyl and polyfuoralkyl substances (PFAS) are a group of at least 12,000 man-made chemicals that have been used in industry and consumer products worldwide since the 1950s.
+Perfluoroalkyl and polyfuoralkyl substances (PFAS) are a group of at least 14,000 man-made chemicals that have been used in industry and consumer products worldwide since the 1950s.
 Perfluorooctanoic acid (PFOA) was initially used to manufacture nuclear weapons during World War II.
 Since then, manufacturers have used PFAS in a wide range of products because they repel oil and water, reduce friction, and resist temperature changes.
+DuPont used them for its Teflon nonstick pans and 3M for its Scotchgard stain-proofing spray.
 Today, PFAS are most commonly found in food packaging, water and stain repellent fabrics, cosmetics, nonstick cookware, and fire-fighting foam.

 At least 17 states have issued PFAS-related fish consumption advisories.
 Some states have warned residents not to eat any fish caught in lakes or rivers with dangerous levels of contamination.